 - We will then do some final tweaking and optimizing.

-- If you discover any functional bugs once the site is put live please let us know and we will fix them free of charge if they are submitted within the first 20 days from when the site is launched.
+- If you discover any functional bugs once the site is put live please let us know and we will fix them

 - We recommend doing a soft-launch.
 Where you don’t advertise the new site but still let people find it on their own and tell a select few people about it so you can test it fully before you let the world know about it.